Is Gambling Legal in Florida? A Comprehensive Guide for 2026

 Players must be 18 or older to participate in charitable gambling.
 Typical venues include community centers, senior centers, and non-profit events.

-Online gambling in Florida
+Online Gambling in Florida

 Online casino gambling remains illegal in Florida.
 However, online sports betting is currently permitted exclusively through the Seminole Tribe’s Hard Rock Bet platform under the 2021 gaming compact.